Improve Flexible Packaging Recyclability

 Identify Multi-Material Structures in Seconds

-With our mobile NIR spectroscopy solution, you can detect flexible films and classify them into three groups.
-This is essential for meeting industry expectations such as:
+With our mobile NIR spectroscopy solution, you can detect flexible films and classify them into three groups - making it easier to design for recyclability and pass compliance checks.
+This classification supports common packaging compliance workflows, including:

 - CEFLEX guidelines